atonomi/smart-contracts/README.md

 This will drop you into a geth console that will have preloaded the Atonomi constants and abi needed for contract deployment.

 To deploy the ATMI token contract run the following:
-NOTE: if ATMI_ADDR is set, it will connect to the existing contract at that address.
-(Same with SAFEMATHLIB_ADDR)
+NOTE: if ATMI_ADDR or SAFEMATHLIB_ADDR are set, it will connect to the existing contracts.

 ```
 > loadScript('scripts/deploy-atmi-token.js')